Xhosa Wars: Conclusion

 The war had lasted a year and was a final blow for the last independent Xhosa state, Gcalekaland, which was now administered as a British territory.
 Initially, however, the conflict had shown no signs of being anything more than a petty intertribal quarrel.
 Neither the Cape Government nor the Xhosa had desired a war.
-Had Bartle Frere not moved to the frontier and drawn the conflict into Britain's greater Confederation scheme, it would almost definitely have remained as only a brief patch of localised ethnic strife.
+Had Frere not moved to the frontier and drawn the conflict into his Confederation scheme, it would almost definitely have remained as only a brief patch of localised ethnic strife.
 Once the broader conflict had been ignited, however, the result was the annexation of all remaining Xhosa territory under British control.
-The war also led Britain to overthrow the Cape Colony's elected government.
+The war also led Frere to dissolve the Cape government.

-Bartle Frere next applied the same tactics to invade the independent Zulu Kingdom in 1879.
+Frere next applied the same tactics to invade the Zulu Kingdom in 1879.
 In the Anglo-Zulu War the disastrous use of Britain's slow-moving troop columns was once again demonstrated at Isandlwana.
 Although Frere was recalled for misconduct in 1880, and the Confederation scheme was dropped, the new series of "Confederation Wars" was to last over the next 20 years.
-These wars would see the ending of all Black independence in southern Africa and eventually build up to the great Anglo-Boer War decades later.
+These wars would see the ending of all Black independence in southern Africa and eventually build up to the great Second Boer War decades later.